lightcode/OVM/readme.md

 Notes :

 * The `ssh` and `ping` are usable if an IP address is set into the VM
-* The metadada `backup` that you can change with the command `set` is useless but, you can create your own script that use this metadata.
+* The metadata `backup` that you can change with the command `set` is useless but, you can create your own script that use this metadata.
 You can list all backed machine with the command `vm list --short --backup`.

 # Configure OS templates